 Listen to / Download our donated Fundraising Track

 Saxophonist Evan Parker who has had a monthly residency at the club for a number of years described the Vortex as ‘my haven from the demands of the road… the Vortex is for me, a space to play “free jazz”.
 I cannot imagine life without it’.
-New York-based Holland has dropped into the club on a few occasions to take in the odd Evan Parker gig as well as to take in the unique Vortex vibe created by the musicians who perform here and volunteers who look after the place.
+New York-based Dave Holland has dropped into the club on a few occasions to take in some of our special gigs as well as to take in the unique Vortex vibe created by the musicians who perform here and volunteers who look after the place.
 Holland says ‘…the Vortex plays a vital role in the cultural life of London providing performance opportunities for both a UK and international community of musicians… its imaginative programming introduces new listening experiences to its audience’.

 March 2 2018: the two iconic musicians and old friends Dave Holland and Evan Parker joined forces in a fundraiser to show, as well as give their support to the Vortex Jazz Club – a fine institution that has help many a musician at the start of their career.
 The club has existed without any core funding after its establishment by founder David Mossman over thirty years ago.
 The club needs financial help to keep its operations going.
 We hope you will show your support by taking out a membership, coming to gigs or donating.
 You can make a donation by clicking the “donate” tab.
 We also have some new fundraising T-shirts with a fab design that was commissioned by Tim Berne (Snake Oil) with graphics by Steve Byram.
 You get one on our crowdfunder.

 Our new Mossman Fund, set up in memory of club founder David Mossman, as part of the Vortex Foundation, can now receive charitable donations.
 We are aiming to raise £100,000 to help improve our technical side, our furniture and decor and of course allow more music.
 More information here